Premier Smith promises to review professional regulators, legislate limits

 Alberta Premier Danielle Smith says her government will review professional regulatory bodies and introduce legislation next year to limit how they can police their own members.

-In a social media video, Smith says it’s not appropriate for the government or any professional associations to compel Albertans to “some official version of truth.”
+In a social media video released Wednesday, Smith said it’s not appropriate for the government or any professional association to compel Albertans to “some official version of truth.”

-Justice Minister Mickey Amery says many professionals have been investigated or disciplined for expressing political or policy opinions outside of their professional practice.
+Justice Minister Mickey Amery said Wednesday “many” professionals in Alberta have been investigated or disciplined for expressing political or policy opinions outside of their professional practice.

-Amery is also pointing to psychologist and media personality Jordan Peterson, who was directed by the College of Psychologists of Ontario to undergo training after complaints about his online commentary.
+Amery also pointed to psychologist and media personality Jordan Peterson, who was directed by the College of Psychologists of Ontario to undergo training after complaints about his online comments.

 Top Stories